Autobahn: Weimar Republic: 1918-1933

-1930s
+Third Reich: 1933-1945

 Just days after the 1933 Nazi takeover, Adolf Hitler enthusiastically embraced an ambitious autobahn construction project, appointing Fritz Todt, the Inspector General of German Road Construction, to lead it.
 By 1936, 130,000 workers were directly employed in construction, as well as an additional 270,000 in the supply chain for construction equipment, steel, concrete, signage, maintenance equipment, etc. In rural areas, new camps to house the workers were built near construction sites.
 The job creation program aspect was not especially important because full employment was almost reached by 1936.
 However, according to one source autobahn workers were often conscripted through the compulsory Reich Labor Service (and thereby removed from the unemployment registry).

 The autobahns were not primarily intended as major infrastructure improvement of special value to the military as sometimes stated.
 Their military value was limited as all large-scale military transportation in Germany was done by train to save fuel.
 The propaganda ministry turned the construction of the autobahns into a major media event that attracted international attention.

 The autobahns formed the first limited-access, high-speed road network in the world, with the first section from Frankfurt am Main to Darmstadt opening in 1935.
-This straight section was used for high-speed record attempts by the Grand Prix racing teams of Mercedes-Benz and Auto Union until a fatal accident involving popular German race driver Bernd Rosemeyer in early 1938.
-The world record of 432 kph set by Rudolf Caracciola on this stretch just prior to the accident remains one of the highest speeds ever achieved on a public motorway.
+This straight section was used for high-speed record attempts by the Grand Prix racing teams of Mercedes-Benz and Auto Union until a fatal crash involving popular German race driver Bernd Rosemeyer in early 1938.
+The world record of 432 kph set by Rudolf Caracciola on this stretch just prior to the crash remains one of the highest speeds ever achieved on a public motorway.
 In the 1930s, a ten-kilometre stretch of what is today Bundesautobahn 9 just south of Dessau—called the Dessauer Rennstrecke—had bridges with no piers and was designed for cars like the Mercedes-Benz T80 to attempt to make land speed records.
 The T80 was to make a record attempt in January 1940, but plans were abandoned after the outbreak of World War II in Europe in September 1939.